advaitha/advaitha.github.io/_posts/2022-01-05-remove_even_numbers.md

     return [~number for number in lst if number % 2 == 0]
 ```

+Two important things I learnt from this challenge:-
+* **Behaviour of modulus operator in python**
+* **To change perspective when you are struck for a long time.
+I was very sure that issue was with the modulus operator.
+At last the issue turned out to be with modifying the list itself.**

-In my next challenge, I will be tackling a problem due to which I lost a job oppurtunity in the past.
-More about it in my next challenge.
+In my next challenge, I will be tackling a *_challenge due to which I lost a job oppurtunity in the past._* More about it in my next challenge.